bv8904/ML-Projects/README.md

   3.Build a web-based input form for live prediction

-  Extend to real-time email inbox scanning
+  4.Extend to real-time email inbox scanning